 There are 25 Disney PhotoPass locations in all four Walt Disney World theme parks (including character meet and greets, as well as ride photos), both water parks, Bibbidi Bobbidi Boutiques at Disney Springs and Magic Kingdom, and select character dining locations.
-Private photo sessions are also available for an additional charge at four different Walt Disney World Resorts.
+Private photo sessions are also available for an additional charge at four different Walt Disney World Parks.

-Recently Disney added a PhotoPass Studio at Disney Springs.
-Now you can have your portrait taken against a regular or special backdrop, and you don’t need to take time out of your theme park day to do it.
-No reservations required, and all your photos taken can easily link to your My Disney Experience account and are also included in an active Memory Maker package.
+Recently, Disney added a PhotoPass Studio at Disney Springs too, so now you can have your portrait taken against a regular or special backdrop.
+And, you don’t need to take time out of your theme park day to do it!
+No reservations are required and all of the photos taken here can easily link to your My Disney Experience account where you can purchase and download them.
+They’re also included in an active Memory Maker package!